connorholm/SubjectSummary/README.md

 # SubjectSummary
-Get a summary of any subject using webscraping
+Get a summary of any subject using webscraping.
-Get the data from wikipedia
+The data from wikipedia